 In any case, I’m going to assume we have all of our latest changes staged now.
 Any time you change a file, Git switches it back to “untracked.”
-Just remember to “add” the necessary files to the staging area before you “commit” them to the master branch, like when you’re done making a change.
+Just remember to “add” the necessary files to the staging area before you “commit” them to the main branch, like when you’re done making a change.
 I usually type “git status” to see what files I’m about to commit.

 Also note, Git doesn’t scan your entire computer for changes.
 It’s just looking for changes under the directory you ran “git init” which is also called your “working tree.”
 So for example, you could “git init” in projects/go-cheatsheet and “git init” again in projects/python-cheatsheet and each codebase would be completely independent.
 If instead you ran “git init” in the “projects” directory, then you would have one codebase for both projects.

 Ask yourself, “Should I include everything in Git?
 Or just the files I need?”
 Every situation is a little different.
 It depends on the project, and to a degree it’s up to you.
 Maybe you want to stage the entire WordPress codebase, including your plugin.
 Or maybe you would rather go to example.com/wp-content/plugins/my-plugin and initialize Git there to only add files immediately relevant to your plugin.